nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

   [pq.readParquetSchema](#pqreadparquetschema)           Read the schema from a Parquet file [pq.readParquetData](#pqreadparquetdata)             Read an Arrow table from a Parquet file and convert to a
-                                 kdb+ mixed list of array data [pq.readParquetToTable](#pqreadparquettotable)          Read an Arrow table from a Parquet file and convert to a kdb+ table
+                                 kdb+ mixed list of array data [pq.readParquetColumn](#pqreadparquetcolumn)           Read a single column from a Parquet file and convert to a kdb+ list [pq.readParquetToTable](#pqreadparquettotable)          Read an Arrow table from a Parquet file and convert to a kdb+ table